What is STAR?

 Several factors contribute to the calculation of the actual exemption amount, including the level of assessment in the community and, for Enhanced STAR only, an annual adjustment** based on the rate of inflation.
 Prior-year savings under STAR are also a factor, as there is now a 2 percent cap on the increase in maximum STAR savings over the previous year.** STAR exemption amounts are calculated by the Office of Real Property Tax Services, a division of the NYS Department of Taxation and Finance.
 A homeowner’s property tax bill clearly states the exemption amount and tax savings.
 If taxes are held in an escrow account, homeowners should receive a receipt that includes STAR information.

 Basic STAR is available on a homeowner’s primary residence only and for households with an income of less than $500,000.
 Homeowners need apply only once for Basic STAR, and it remains in effect until ownership of the home changes.
 The exemption amount is calculated each year, and actual tax savings may change annually.

-Enhanced STAR assists homeowners age 65 and older with household incomes below a specific limit that is adjusted annually based on the rate of inflation ($84,550 as of 2016).
+Enhanced STAR assists homeowners age 65 and older with household incomes below a specific limit that is adjusted annually based on the rate of inflation.
 The income limit is applied to all owners of the property and any owner’s spouse who resides at the property.
 Enhanced STAR is available on the homeowners’ primary residence only, and requires an annual application* with proof of income, typically by March 1.